-Prerequisites: Acceptance in Special Education Program 3 hours lecture weekly radio, newspapers, and magazines studied regarding information organization, advertisements, news articles, job opportunities, and news commentaries.
+Designed to teach deaf students fundamentals of mass media and news reporting with emphasis on discussion and understanding contemporary issues.
+Media such as television, radio, newspapers, and magazines studied regarding information organization, advertisements, news articles, job opportunities, and news commentaries.
 Instruction presented in American Sign Language.
 Course may be repeated up to three times.